 Our Learn to Row course is based on the British Rowing structure and contains all the information and coaching to take a complete beginner through to competent rower, able to join any crew for an outing and enjoy the Harbour.
-We have a number of coaches with nationally recognised qualifications who make up a friendly and supportive team.
+As part of the course you receive a British Rowing – Learn to Row Booklet, helping you to become more independent and able to explore through rowing in small boats.
+All members must successfully achieve minimum requirements of capsize and recovery at DRC to row in small boats with the club this is part of the Learn to Row course.

 Further coaching is then available for those who wish to lead outings or go on to compete at any of the local events.